mvolkmann/blog/src/astro.md

 Astro provides file-based routing that is specified by the files and directories under the `src/pages` directory.
+For example, the path `/foo/bar` refers to the page defined in the file `src/pages/foo/bar.astro`.

 Astro was created by
 {% aTargetBlank "http://fredkschott.com/about/", "Fred K. Schott" %}.